fordsturtleneck/fordsturtleneck/README.md

                                             studying, or writing and might not see what you say. don't send me weird messages either. 𓂃₊ ⊹

-                                         don't talk to me if you're going to project your ships on me i hide/block bill cosplayers or anyone who makes me uncomfortable do not sit close/kiss/cuddle with me if i do not know you !
+                                        don't talk to me if you're going to project your ships onto me i hide/block bill cosplayers or anyone who makes me uncomfortable do not sit close/kiss/cuddle with me if i do not know you !
                                                 ⋆˙⟡ —      basic DNI criteria